randymarsh77/spmx/README.md

-# spmx
+# swiftx
-npm-like extensions for the Swift CLI
+An npm-installable CLI that provides some extra tooling and infrastructure for Swift dev.

 # Status

 Nothing yet.
+Working on Travis-CI integrations for automatically triggering downstream builds.

 # Roadmap

+- Build configuration and management for downstream/upstream relationships
-- Add `link` using a global-per-user `.spmx` json registry
+- Add `link` using a global-per-user `.swiftx` json registry
-- Consider installing this tool as an override of `swift` and proxying all non-extension commands.
-Alternatively, just install as `spm`.
+ - Xcode handles symlinked pacakges, `swift build` does not.
+Might have to get trixy with this one.